Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/README.md

 *User Address - Able to Create, Read, Update and Delete *User Login Details - Password Update/Change/Reset
 * Users can logout of their account
-* Sweet Products - Create, Read, Update and Delete
+* Sweet items - Create, Read, Update and Delete
 * Sweet Search - by category and keyword
 * Sweets individually- View product details or summary information
 * Shopping basket - Add, Update and Remove products from the shopping basket